hpcc-systems/HPCC-Platform/plugins/redis/README.rst

 A full list of redis commands can be found at http://redis.io/commands of which the following are directly wrapped in the sync module only:

-BOOLEAN Exists(CONST VARSTRING options, CONST VARSTRING key, UNSIGNED database = 0) FlushDB(CONST VARSTRING options, UNSIGNED database = 0)
+BOOLEAN Exists(VARSTRING options, VARSTRING key, UNSIGNED database = 0)
+FlushDB(VARSTRING options, UNSIGNED database = 0)
-Del(CONST VARSTRING options, CONST VARSTRING key, UNSIGNED database = 0) Persist(CONST VARSTRING options, CONST VARSTRING key, UNSIGNED database = 0) Expire(CONST VARSTRING options, CONST VARSTRING key, UNSIGNED4 expire, UNSIGNED database = 0)
+Del(VARSTRING options, VARSTRING key, UNSIGNED database = 0)
+Persist(VARSTRING options, VARSTRING key, UNSIGNED database = 0)
+Expire(VARSTRING options, VARSTRING key, UNSIGNED4 expire, UNSIGNED database = 0)
-INTEGER DBSize(CONST VARSTRING options, UNSIGNED database = 0)
+INTEGER DBSize(VARSTRING options, UNSIGNED database = 0)

 The redis command 'INFO ALL' is called once per instance of server:port combination and is written to the log file (sync only).
 Only sync connections to a single redis server:port are cached internally, changes in db are handled internally by the redis command 'SELECT DB'.

 The core SET functions have the prototype pattern (e.g.)
-SetString(CONST VARSTRING options, CONST VARSTRING key, CONST STRING value, UNSIGNED database = 0,  UNSIGNED4 expire = 0 /*days*/)
+SetString(VARSTRING options, VARSTRING key, STRING value, UNSIGNED database = 0,  UNSIGNED4 expire = 0 /*days*/)
 The core GET functions have the prototype pattern (e.g.)
-STRING GetString(CONST VARSTRING options, CONST VARSTRING key, UNSIGNED database = 0) 'options' is the redis server ip:port in the format '--SERVER=<ip>:<port>'.
+STRING GetString(VARSTRING options, VARSTRING key, UNSIGNED database = 0)
+'options' is the redis server ip:port in the format '--SERVER=<ip>:<port>'.
 This defaults to localhost:6379 if omitted.

 This pattern differs in the 'locking' module taking the following forms:

-STRING SetString(UNSIGNED8 keyPtr, CONST STRING value, UNSIGNED4 expire = 0)
+STRING SetString(UNSIGNED8 keyPtr, STRING value, UNSIGNED4 expire = 0)
 STRING GetString(UNSIGNED8 keyPtr)

 Note that SET also returns a value.
-This is the vaue just set and not a wrapper for the redis command 'GETSET'.
+This is the value just set and not a wrapper for the redis command 'GETSET'.
 See the section on locks.

 Within the sync and async modules, SETs overwrite their key values.
-The respective GETs (other than for STRINGs) will fail upon reuqest for a non-existent key.
+The respective GETs (other than for STRINGs) will fail upon request for a non-existent key.
 If you're not sure use EXISTS first (certain precaution has to be taken when using multiple plugin calls within ECL, regarding their actual execution timing.
 Remember ECL is declarative and may decide to hoist your calls.)
 GetString will return an empty STRING upon a cache miss.